sjanel/too-good-ant/README.md

-# Too good to go app in Golang
+# Too good ant

-Command line application communicating with Too Good to Go API.
+Command line automated application communicating with Too Good to Go API.

 Currently only list available stores and send email from a Gmail account once new stores are found.